vinayakpathak/vinayakpathak.github.io/_pages/about.md

 I am a theoretical computer scientist by training and I enjoy thinking about fundamental problems.

-After my PhD, I became a quantitative researcher helping Canadian banks build algorithmic trading models.
-Although not very fundamental itself, quantitative trading does give rise to fundamental questions about how to make good decisions under uncertainty.
+After my <a href="https://dspacemainprd01.lib.uwaterloo.ca/server/api/core/bitstreams/e01dd539-06c7-4b02-92c2-d7c04a456804/content">PhD</a>, I became a quantitative researcher helping Canadian banks build algorithmic trading models.

 These days I think about how to make advanced AI systems safe.
+My recent work has been on on designing adversarially robust training algorithms.

-I am generally a fan of the "TCS approach" to solving problems and try to apply it everywhere, including in algorithmic trading.
+I am generally a fan of the <a href="https://www.math.ias.edu/avi/book">TCS approach</a> to solving problems and try to apply it everywhere.